cryptoscan-pro/raydium-sdk/README.md

 # @cryptoscan/raydium-sdk

-The fastest and easiest way to trade on Raydium
+The fastest and easiest way to trade on Raydium.

-- Get rate/price of coin in USD/Solana
+- Get rate/price of a coin in USD/Solana
 - Buy/Sell coin
 - Transfer coins to another wallet
-- Transfer solana to another wallet
+- Transfer Solana to another wallet

 [[GitHub]](https://github.com/cryptoscan-pro/raydium-sdk)
 [[Our website]](https://cryptoscan.pro/)